Ding Real EstateIntegrated Property Financial Advisory

 Considerations

-• Distance from major metropolitan centers
+• Significant distance from Sydney CBD and major metropolitan centres

-• Limited employment diversity compared to capital cities
+• Limited public transport options compared to larger cities

 Property Market